Port of Los Angeles

 By value: YTD | Month | Annual By tonnage: YTD | Month | Annual

-The most valuable Port of Los Angeles export, Almonds, walnuts, pistachios, etc., has increased 46.38 percent YTD
+The most valuable Port of Los Angeles export, Cotton, has increased 39.13 percent YTD

 Here’s a closer look at the top five, by value: